KTStephano/ktstephano.github.io/rendering/opengl/prog_vtx_pulling.markdown

 The advantage of this is that we get OpenGL out of the way when it comes to interpreting our data and instead write the code to deal with our data directly a lot like we would do with C++, but now in GLSL.
 This offers us a lot of flexibility both with vertex data but other with other data that will be discussed in future tutorials.

+Based on discussion in the comments, we will be using an empty VAO to avoid issues.
+More information can be found [here.](https://www.khronos.org/opengl/wiki/Vertex_Rendering/Rendering_Failure).

 *main.cpp*
 {% highlight c++ %}
 // We use arrays of floats since they will be tightly packed with the